drotek/doc-dropix/main/alim.md

 On the picture below:
 - BEC V is meant for voltage sensing, with the _S_ marked pin as the input for the voltage sensing signal
-- BEC C is meant for current sensing, with the _V_ marked pin as the input for the current sensing signal
+- BEC C is meant for current sensing, with the _S_ marked pin as the input for the current sensing signal
 - Both BECs have 5V and GND pins connected to provide the redundant power supply

 <p align="center">